Podcast

 ©Haych Digital

-Dr. Katie Parker is the Cartographic Collections Manager at the Royal Geographical Society, where she promotes and preserves their collection of more than one million maps, charts, atlases, globes, and gazetteers.
+Dr. Katie Parker is the Cartographic Collections Manager at the Royal Geographical Society (RGS), where she promotes and preserves their collection of more than one million maps, charts, atlases, globes, and gazetteers.

-Katie teaches the history of maps and mapping at London Rare Books School (School of Advanced Study, University of London) and the History of Architecture at NYU London.
-She is the co-Editor of Imago Mundi: The International Journal for the History of Cartography, and the Administrative Editor of the Hakluyt Society.
+She teaches the history of maps and mapping at London Rare Books School (School of Advanced Study, University of London) and the History of Architecture at NYU London.
+Katie is also the co-Editor of Imago Mundi: The International Journal for the History of Cartography, and the Administrative Editor of the Hakluyt Society.

 Katie in the Foyle Reading Room at the RGS © Haych Digital